crmne/paolino.me/_posts/2026-03-17-comb-shaped-slices.md

 Gmail and Calendar.
 Everybody needs those.
 Horizontal.

-IMAP and CalDAV — the open protocols of the web.
+IMAP and CalDAV are the open protocols of the web.
 They connect to virtually any email server or calendar out there.
 Horizontal.

 Basecamp.
 Rails developers, small teams, people who think like me.
 Vertical.